raq33b/vault-template/vault/sources/articles/What is the Product Manager Career Path.md

 Some product organizations have associate and senior product managers.
 At the same time, others have only a single role with diversified levels of responsibility.
 Product managers in more extensive enterprise settings can even operate under titles that don’t distinctly list out “product manager” in it.

-Titles like the delivery manager, program manager, or project manager are used instead of the product manager?.
+Titles like the delivery manager, program manager, or project manager are used instead of the product manager.
 This happens despite what that individual does in the day-to-day is, in fact, the work of a PM.

 Factors like company size, budget, and business goals have an impact on how product team structure.